NicolasAoki/discord-bot/README.md

  ```

  To get Channel and Members ID's it's necessarly to run discordApp with <b>developers mode</b>, and right click to access the element.

+ ## to-do
+ - Get the Channel dynamically from who triggered the request
+ - set <b>Preferencial users</b> to be along side when executing the sorting algorithm
+ - Exclude member parameter to not include a member in the sorting list